brtheo/blog/popover-api-in-lwc.md

 ```

 ## Adding animations
-To animate the entering and exiting state is by leveraging the new css rule `@starting-style` and the property `transition-behavior: allow-discrete`.
+To animate the entering and exiting state of our popover we'll leverage the new css rule `@starting-style` and the property `transition-behavior: allow-discrete`.

 You can add to the head of your community these styles:
 ```css